Starbucks: Fair trade

 In 2000, the company introduced a line of fair trade products.
 Of the approximately 300 million pounds (136 million kilograms) of coffee Starbucks purchased in 2006, about 18 e6lb or 6% was certified as fair trade.
-All espresso roast sold in the United Kingdom and Ireland is Fairtrade.
 Groups such as Global Exchange called for Starbucks to further increase its sales of fair trade coffees.

 After a long-running dispute between Starbucks and Ethiopia, Starbucks agreed to support and promote Ethiopian coffees.
 An article in BBC News, states that Ethiopian ownership of popular coffee designations such as Harrar and Sidamo is acknowledged, even if they are not registered.
 Ethiopia fought hard for this acknowledgement mainly to help give its poverty-stricken farmers a chance to make more money.
 In 2006, Starbucks said it paid 1.42 $/lb for its coffee, more than 33% higher than the commodity price at the time.
 However, the coffee Starbucks bought for 1.42 $/lb, had a selling price—after transportation, processing, marketing, store rentals, taxes, and staff salary and benefits—of 10.99 $/lb.
 As of 2013, the Starbucks website sells only one Ethiopian coffee.
-In addition, Starbucks is an active member of the World Cocoa Foundation.
+In addition, Starbucks is an active member of the World Cocoa Foundation, although targets set in 2005, 2008 and 2010 to reduce child labor that the Foundation has backed have consistently not been met.

+In 2019, the non-profit labor justice organization Fair World Project released an article outling how despite Starbucks had passed coffee producers as slave free in their Brazil production units using their internal C.A.F.E. certification standards, that Brazilian labor inspectors had proof of child slave labor practices being present in their supply chain.
+In 2022 Starbucks announced that they were going to stop certifying their coffee beans as fairtrade, in favor of their own in-house investigations.